Craig-Fick/ConsumptionPlotConcept/README.md

 # ConsumptionPlotConcept
-This concept is to create a simple visual showing the consumption of multiple variables on a total population
+This concept is to create a simple visual showing the consumption of multiple variables on a total population.
+Project in R language.